-Upon finalizing the underwriting process and securing the first mortgage, the Lending Institution will ensure that complete Applicant documentation, the property Appraisal, and a signed preliminary Closing Disclosure has been submitted through PRHFA's System of Subsidy Program (SSP) submit all the required documentation for verification by PRHFA or its authorized representative through the HBA Platform.
+Upon finalizing the underwriting process and securing the first mortgage, the Lending Institution will submit all the required documentation for verification by PRHFA or its authorized representative through the HBA Platform.
 PRHFA will review the underwriting process and the submitted documentation to ensure all the information and documentation registered in the system is correct and complete.
-When all the information and documentation is registered in the system as completed, the Lending Institution will submit a request for funds in SSP.
-The Lending Institution will have five (5) calendar days from the reservation date to send the following documents to the PRHFA; but not limited to: